About my approach

 My approach is grounded, insight-oriented, and relational.
 We slow things down, notice what’s actually happening underneath the anxiety or stuck patterns, and make space for the parts of you that haven’t had room to breathe.

-Many of my clients have spent years trying to fit into boxes that were never built for them—family expectations, cultural norms, or the sense that who they are is somehow “too much” or “not enough.”
+Many of my clients have spent years trying to fit into boxes that were never built for them — family expectations, cultural norms, or the sense that who they are is somehow “too much” or “not enough.”
 Together, we work on undoing that.

-The goal isn’t to make you feel better for a week; it’s to help you build a sturdier sense of who you are, trust yourself more, and stop performing for people who were never really going to get it anyway.
+The goal isn’t to make you feel better for a week.
+It’s to help you build a sturdier sense of who you are, trust yourself more, and stop performing for people who were never really going to get it anyway.

-My background as a music therapist shapes how I listen—I’m tuned into nuance, emotion, and what’s being said underneath the words.
+My background as a music therapist shapes how I listen — I’m tuned into nuance, emotion, and what’s being said underneath the words.
 While I primarily practice talk therapy now, that training is still woven into how I work.

 A little about me